osamples/CloudSecurityEngineering/Amazon-QuickSight-PostgreSQL-Automation/README.md

 # Automating QuickSight Enablement

-In this section, we will explain how to use CloudFormation and CodeBuild to automate the process of creating and loading data into to a database, and connecting that database to QuickSight to use as a data source.
+## Background
 ---
+This solution is in response to the need to create acceptable patterns for how we stage our data and then how we create reporting from the top of it.

+QuickSight supports the following Data Sources, one of which is PostgreSQL 9.3.1 or Later - one of the potential use cases is that we can use Aurora Serverless for PostgreSQL which supports v10.7.
+This repository is a combination of exploring connectivity from QuickSight to Aurora Serverless, using VPCs to connect, using Python to load PostgreSQL, secure ways to deploy this and how to build datasets.

+In this solution, you will find a guide to deploy Aurora Serverless into an AWS VPC, the tools to connect to and load .json data into your previously created Aurora PostgreSQL Serverless Database using [Psycopg2](https://pynative.com/python-postgresql-tutorial/), and the resources to connect that database to QuickSight to use as a data source.
+We will explain how to use CloudFormation and CodeBuild to automate this process.

+## Benefits
+---

+- Secure way to deploy datasets for BI use
+- Ability to use querying languages other than QuickSight's SPICE tool
+- Aurora Serverless allows us to use the database when we need it, auto-scaling for our specific purposes.

 ## Prerequisites
+---
+- Cloud9 IDE with an EC2 Instance Profile that gives access to Security Hub (or whatever you're accesing), S3 and QuickSight.
+Refer to the [AWS Python Course for instructions on creating a Cloud9 IDE](https://dev.azure.com/ihsmarkit/Infosec/_git/AWS-Security-Python-Course?anchor=setting-up)
+- Access to QuickSight.
+You should log in by navigating to the console at least once

-Before we can create and load the database into QuickSight, we must have a few resources set up.
-We assume that you already have a VPC and VPC Subnet groups created.
+- We assume that you already have a VPC and two VPC Subnet groups created.
 If you don't, please see these resources to set up a [VPC](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/gsg_create_vpc.html) and a [Subnet Group](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DAX.create-cluster.console.create-subnet-group.html)
+- We also assume that you have a JSON sample dataset that you would like loaded into Amazon QuickSight.

+## Build and Test
+---
 1. *S3 Bucket*: In this section we will use Boto3 to interact with the Amazon S3 API and create a S3 bucket.
 We will need a specific S3 bucket so that we can load our template into it for retrieval via CloudFormation.
 Within your Cloud9 virtual environment, be sure to install `awscli` and `boto3`.

     ```bash